asokoloff/django-object-permissions/README.md

 * Permissions can be assigned and queried by simple, uniform functions and methods (see below).

-* Rather than trying to store and manage information about all possible relationships between parties and permissionable objects, the system makes use of hierarchical relationships within the data.
+* The power of this sytems is its ability to figure out inherited permissions.
+Rather than trying to store and manage information about all possible relationships between parties and permissionable objects, the system makes use of hierarchical relationships within the data.
 Parties can be organized into groups, or groups of groups.
 Likewise, permissionable objects can inherit permissions from parent objects.